QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 #### git fetch

-Same as `git pull`, but do not apply changes.
+Same as `git pull`, but does not merge changes.

 ```ps
 $ git fetch        # current branch